RafaelCamargo97/gen-audio-maker/README.md

 ### Detailed Job Processing Flow (`/create-job`)

-This is an event-driven microservices architecture that handles the entire content creation pipeline asynchronously.
+This is an event-driven microservices architecture that handles the entire content creation pipeline asynchronously

 ![/create-job](assets/screenshots/img4.png)